 Science and Science Fairs

-- Physics of the Winter Olympics – Sponsored by the National Science Foundation, this site intertwines students’ interest in the Olympic competitions with the science behind them.
+- Science of the Winter Olympics – Sponsored by the National Science Foundation, this site intertwines students’ interest in the Olympic competitions with the science behind them.
 How does one become swifter, higher, stronger?
-Read to find out more!
+Watch the 16-part video series to find out more!

 - Marc’s Observatory – For students who are interested in astronomy, this site provides information about the moon, the stars, and the galaxy.